-Made with only 5 ingredients, Pickled Red Onions are an easy way to pack extra flavor into your meals.
-Eat them straight from the jar, add them to tacos, or set up a hummus bar for snacking.
+Made with only 5 ingredients, this Pickled Red Onion recipe is an easy way to pack extra flavor into your meals.
+Eat them straight from the jar or add them to tacos.

 As I mentioned earlier, you only need 5 ingredients for pickled red onions: sugar, salt, vinegar, water, and of course red onion.
 It’s best to use either apple cider vinegar or white wine vinegar as regular distilled white vinegar may be too harsh for onions.
 You can also play around with adding different spices and herbs.